ngx-translate/core/.github/ISSUE_TEMPLATE/Support_request.md

 ---
-name: Other / Support request
+name: ℹ️ Other / Support request
 about: Please check the FAQ and search github/stackoverflow for a similar issue before submitting